Secret Sauce trail

 south of the St. George Airport.
 These are part of the Desert Canyons

 subdivision but are open to the general public.
-The first loop is open;
+The first loop

 the second loop is still being constructed, as of early June 2018.

 that the under-construction second trail has not been named yet, so I'm

 Wash" as a temporary placeholder.